 On his death in 1967, John Griggs’s collection became the Yale Film Study Center archive.

 The Juggernaut, or at least the two known surviving reels of it, survives because of John Griggs and only because of him.
 Griggs somehow obtained original nitrate positives of the two reels.
 From these he struck a 16mm reduction negative to preserve the film, which was already beginning to decompose and wouldn’t have lasted much longer — reel two, especially, is in rough shape.
 A handful of 16mm prints were made from this negative.
 One now rests at the Yale archive.
 One was bought by fellow film collector Karl Malkames.
-When Malkames died in 2010, at least parts of his collection were broken apart and sold piecemeal.
+When Malkames died in 2010, at least parts of his collection was broken apart and sold piecemeal.
 His Juggernaut is now my Juggernaut.

 (Edit: I originally had Bob Monkhouse here, as he died not so very long ago, his collection was broken apart as well, and I’ve got a few prints from it, but the Griggs Juggernaut came to me by way of Malkames.
 I’ve checked the info card I’ve got stuck in the can just now to make sure.)